 Sustainable Use of Marine Resources

 The use of marine resources needs to be properly managed, to ensure that resources are not harvested beyond the natural replenishment capacity of the ecosystem.
-Sustainable use of a particular resource is at a rate that will not impair the ability of future generations to meet their needs.
+Sustainable use of a particular resource proceeds at a rate that will not impair the ability of future generations to meet their needs.